alphaexplorationco/clubhouse_contracts/README.md

 This project uses the [hardhat](https://hardhat.org/) ethereum tools for solidity compiling and running a virtual ethereum environment for testing.

-`yarn deploy:hardhat` - will compile the solidity code and generate your contract artifacts (in the /artifacts directory), and generate all of the necessary types.
+`yarn deploy` - will compile the solidity code and generate your contract artifacts (in the /artifacts directory), and generate all of the necessary types.
 This will also deploy all contracts to the local hardhat network using scripts in `deploy/` and the `hardhat-deploy` plugin (See the Deploying section for more details).
-Contract addresses and ABIs will be written to `deploy.json`
+Contract addresses and ABIs will be written to `deploy.json`.
+Pass in the --network argument to this command with one of the values from `networks` in `hardhat.config.ts` to deploy to a network other than the local hardhat instance.

-`yarn deploy:goerli` - will do the same as the command above, but using the Goerli testnet instead of the local Hardhat network.
-This requires OpenZeppelin Defender credentials for a relayer and an autotask to be present in the local `.env` file

 ### Lint